The following setup requirements must be complete for your Website Prospector to successfully track visitors:

-Research the recent visits of Leads, Contacts, Prospects – Click on the visitor’s name in one of the Known Visitor sections of the report (Sales Leads & Contacts, Marketing Prospects) to see the details in the web-based version of the report.
+- Research the recent visits of Leads, Contacts, Prospects – Click on the visit count to the left of the visitor's name to see the page visit details in the web-based version of the report.
 The web-based report will show a pop-up dialog of that visitor's page visits.
+An Act-On log in is not required to access this page.
 Close the pop-up, and find the visitor in the Known Visitors tab to view the contact, add to alerts, or mark as a customer.
 See the article Using the Website Prospector Report for further information.

 Filter the report by visitor location and send it to the appropriate Act-On users – For each of your users, you can define rules for filtering their version of the report so that they only see reports that are relevant for their territory.
 The visitors shown in the report can be filtered by area codes, postal codes, states/provinces, or countries.
 This will affect the Website Prospector Report view within Act-On as well as the daily email report.
 The settings in Inbound > Website Prospector > More > Content Filters are detailed in the article Adding Report Content Settings.